Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Online Signal Reconstruction and Topology Inference

-where \begin{myitemize} \myitem \cmt{proximal term}$\Psi(\cdot)$ is minimized together with a quadratic proximal term, which makes the minimization objective strongly convex. \myitem \cmt{Interpretations}The prox operator of a function at point $\bm v$ can be interpreted as minimizing the function while being close to $\bm v$, and \myitem \cmt{regularization parameter}the parameter $\eta$ controls the trade-off between the two objectives. \end{myitemize} \myitem \cmt{why proximal methods and different proximal algorithms}Based on this prox operator, there are various algorithms which work under very general conditions.
-Usually, the proximal algorithms are used to solve composite problems (differentiable plus non-differentiable term) and they exhibit good convergence guarantees.
-Some of the existing algorithms such as gradient descent, projected gradient descent, etc. can be shown to be special cases of proximal algorithms.
+where \begin{myitemize} \myitem \cmt{proximal term}$\Psi(\cdot)$ is minimized together with a quadratic proximal term, making the objective strongly convex. \myitem \cmt{Interpretations}The prox operator of a function at point $\bm v$ can be interpreted as minimizing the function while being close to $\bm v$, and \myitem \cmt{regularization parameter}the parameter $\eta$ controls the trade-off between the two objectives. \end{myitemize} \myitem \cmt{why proximal methods and different proximal algorithms} Proximal algorithms are used to solve composite problems, and they exhibit good convergence guarantees.

-\myitem \cmt{Proximal gradient algorithm}An extremely popular algorithm for solving composite problems is proximal gradient descent (PGD) \cite{parikh2014proximal}.
-At each iteration, a gradient descent step is performed on the differentiable component of the objective and then the prox operator of the non-differentiable function at the resultant vector is performed.
-This process is repeated until convergence. \myitem \cmt{Online Proximal gradient algorithm}In its online version, namely proximal OGD, only one iteration of the proximal gradient is performed at each time instant based on the available data sample, instead of running until convergence. \myitem \cmt{Inexact online proximal gradient descent}In many cases, the full information about the cost function is not available to the algorithm.
-To deal with this issue, \mbox{IP-OGD} \cite{dixit2019onlineproximal} assumes that an inexact gradient is available and the analysis of the algorithm includes the error between the true gradient and the available inexact gradient.
-The \mbox{IP-OGD} algorithm enjoys solid theoretical guarantees regarding its performance in tracking time-varying parameters. \end{myitemize} \end{myitemize}
+\myitem \cmt{Proximal gradient algorithm}An algorithm for solving composite problems is proximal gradient descent (PGD) \cite{parikh2014proximal}.
+Until convergence, at each iteration, a gradient descent step is performed on the differentiable component of the objective and then the prox operator of the non-differentiable function at the resultant vector is performed. \myitem \cmt{Online Proximal gradient algorithm}In its online version, namely proximal OGD, only one iteration of the proximal gradient is performed at each time instant based on the available data sample, instead of running until convergence. \myitem \cmt{Inexact online proximal gradient descent}In cases where the full information about the cost function is not available, \mbox{IP-OGD} \cite{dixit2019onlineproximal} assumes that an inexact gradient is available and the analysis of the algorithm includes the error between the true gradient and the available inexact gradient.
+The \mbox{IP-OGD} algorithm enjoys solid performance guarantees for tracking time-varying parameters. \end{myitemize} \end{myitemize}